-- in the AUTO or 4H position, shift the 4WD shift switch to 2WD. - in the 4LO position, stop the vethe N position, otherwise, the vehicle could roll unexpectedly even if the manual transmission is in gear or the automatic transmission is in the P position.
-This could result in serious personal injury or property damage.
+- in the AUTO or 4H position, shift the 4WD shift switch to 2WD. - in the 4LO position, stop the ve-

 - If the warning light is still on after the above operation, have your vehicle checked by an authorized NISSAN dealer as soon as possible. - The transfer case may be damaged if you continue driving with the warning light blinking rapidly.